django-hijack/django-hijack/docs/customization.md

 By default, only superusers are allowed to hijack other users.
 This behavior can be adapted to your liking.
 However, be aware of the potential security implications.

-You alter the permission check, including that of the `can_hijack` template tag via the `HIJACK_PERMISSION_CHECK` setting.
+You alter the permission check, including that of `can_hijack` / `can_hijack_tag` template filter / tag via the `HIJACK_PERMISSION_CHECK` setting.

 The setting is a dotted/Python path to permission function.
-The function must accept two keyword arguments `hijacker` and `hijacked`.
+The function must accept two keyword arguments `hijacker` and `hijacked` and can accept a `request` keyword argument.
 Default: `'hijack.permissions.superusers_only'`.

 ### Builtin permission functions